Holic75/KingmakerRebalance/README.md

 - Bloodrager with following archetypes: Metamagic Rager, Spelleater, Steelblood, Urban Bloodrager and Blood Conduit,
 - Skald with following archetypes: Urban Skald, Herald of the Horn, War Drummer and Court Poet,
 - Warpriest with following archetypes: Sacred Fist, Cult Leader, Champion of the Faith, Feral Champion and Arsenal Chaplain,
-- Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor and Spirit Warden,
+- Shaman with following archetypes: Overseer, Speaker for the Past, Witch Doctor, Possessed Shaman and Spirit Warden,
 - Arcanist with following archetypes: School Savant, Blood Arcanist, Unlettered Arcanist, Magaambyan Initiate and Occultist,
 - Oracle with following archetypes: Seeker, Spirit Guide, Warsighted, Divine Herbalist and Dual-Cursed,
 - Investigator with following archetypes: Empiricist, Jinyiwey, Questioner, Psychic Detective and Cryptid Schoolar,